oraksil/azumma/backend/README.md

 ### Connect to shell and initialize db
 ```
-$ docker run -it oraksil-azuma bash
+$ docker exec -it oraksil-azuma bash
 # mysql -u root -p
 ...
 ...